johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.10 Approach Charts and Procedures.md

 		6. [[Feeder Route]]s
 		7. NoPT
 		8. Approach NA for arrivals on ___
-		9. Increase MDAs if local Wx not available, e.g. KPAO
+		9. Increase MDAs if local Wx not available, e.g. KPAO^[Link]
+	6. Using ForeFlight Dynamic Procedures
 3. Airport lighting and environment
 	1. What are you expecting to see based on the plate?
 E.g. [[REIL]], [[ALS]], [[PAPI]]
 	2. Inop components impact available in [[TPP]]s